 Justice Fellows will represent immigrants fighting deportation, as well as those applying affirmatively for asylum and for relief as victims of crime, domestic violence and human trafficking.
 Justice Fellows will be supervised primarily by experienced attorneys at their host organizations, with supplemental support from IJC’s own supervisory staff.

-Justice Fellowships run for two years, with the possibility of renewing for a third year based on mutual agreement by the Fellow and the host.
-During the two years of the Fellowship, Fellows’ salaries ($50,000) and benefits will be underwritten by IJC.
+Justice Fellowships run for two years.
+During the Fellowship, Fellows’ salaries ($50,000/year) and benefits will be underwritten by IJC.

 Applicants will be asked to submit:

 Applications to host 2015 Justice and Community Fellows will be accepted in early 2015.
 Please visit our website in the future for more updates.